Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 1 TV or video projector
 - 1 desk

 ### g.
 Softskills Room

-Softskills room is 70.20m² and is designed to fit 20 peoples.
+The Softskills room is 70.20m² and is designed to fit 20 peoples.

 Softskills room have to contain:
 - 20 tables